 Dave Cook was an active member of the Rocky Hill Historical Society and was involved in archaeological projects such as the Morgan Dig in the Rocky Hill Meadows.

-This collection includes an interview with Doug Robbins who describes his life as a boy on Broadview Farm off Old Main St.
+This collection includes an interview with Doug Robbins who describes his life as a boy on Broadview Farm which ran from the west side of Old Main St.

 Dr.Z’s property is on the East side of Old Main St. nearly across from Marshall Rd.
 Matteson Avenue is a short road south of the Zariphes property.
 The name sounds like “Madison.”
 The Cumberland Inn was owned G. Franklyn Matteson in the 1930s.

-The Lone Pine Site was once a Wangunk Indian Village.
+Dr. Z, Ed, and Bob toured the woods behind his house a few weeks before this interview.
+The Lone Pine Site was a Wangunk Indian archeology site on his property.

 The war referred to is World War II.

 “He” was Esquire John Robbins who owned the Cumberland Inn in the mid-18th century and was one of several wealthy slave owners who lived along Old Main St.

 The interviewer is opening the topic of archaeology.
-Dr. Z is a respect archaeologist, specializing in Native American artifacts and has been involved in digs throughout the Northeast.
+Dr. Z is a respected archaeologist, specializing in Native American artifacts and has been involved in digs throughout the Northeast.

 Connecticut Historical Society?
 The “Dames” may be the National Society of Colonial Dames.